top of page

 11.15 h Discussion

-12.00 h LVI Jiménez Díaz Commemorative Lecture
+12.00 h LVII Jiménez Díaz Commemorative Lecture

 13.30 h Closure